GeoMOER/FORCE/docs/index.md

 {% include feature_row id="feature_row_intro" type="center" %}

 FORCE: [Framework for Operational Radiometric Correction for Environmental monitoring](https://force-eo.readthedocs.io/en/latest/index.html) is an open source software created by David Frantz.
 It allows users to download, process and coregister Sentinel-2 data to generate analysis-ready data.
-FORCE thus, serves as a one stop solution for Sentinel-2 data.
-In this supplementary course, we learn the basics of working with FORCE, command line, docker using Sentinel-2 and Landsat  data to generate spectral indices such as Normalized Difference Vegetation Index (NDVI), Enhanced Vegetation Index (EVI) etc.
+FORCE thus, serves as a one-stop solution for Sentinel-2 data.
+In this supplementary course, we learn the basics of working with FORCE, command line, docker and using Sentinel-2 and Landsat  data to generate spectral indices such as Normalized Difference Vegetation Index (NDVI) and Enhanced Vegetation Index (EVI), etc.

 # Intended learning outcomes
 At the end of this course you should be able to

-* Learn basics of FORCE, ubuntu and command lime
+* Learn basics of FORCE, Ubuntu and command line
-* Learn basics of downloading and processing Sentinel 2 data
+* Learn basics of downloading and processing Sentinel-2 data
-* Learn how to coregister Sentinel 2 using Landsat data
+* Learn how to coregister Sentinel-2 using Landsat data
 * Learn how to generate spectral indices